 - Improves cognitive health, including memory

-That’s why it’s important to kick your feet up and pamper yourself with a powerful combo of heat and lavender.
+That’s why it’s important to kick your feet up and relieve those sore muscles with a powerful combo of heat and lavender.
 Can I get an amen?

 - Dried lavender flowers (1/8 to 1/4 cup)

-- Fabric of your choice (1/8 yard) – I’ve provided links to my fabric choices in the image above (top to bottom)
+- Fabric of your choice (1/8 yard) – see links at the end

 - Plastic funnel